The-Local-Guys/test-tag-reporting-tool-replit/replit.md

   - Implemented button debouncing to prevent rapid multiple clicks
   - Added request-in-progress tracking to prevent concurrent submissions
   - Enhanced logging to track duplicate detection and prevention
+- July 21, 2025.
+Added comprehensive code documentation:
+  - Added detailed JSDoc comments to all major functions throughout the application
+  - Documented server-side storage functions with parameters and return types
+  - Added comments to API route handlers and middleware functions
+  - Documented client-side hooks, mutations, and component functions
+  - Added descriptions for PDF and Excel generation functions
+  - Enhanced code readability and maintainability for future development